My Quiet Kitchen

 Instructions

-• In a small sauce pan, simmer oats in 1 cup of milk until soft, about 10 minutes.
-Immediately transfer to a bowl to cool.
+• In a small sauce pan, combine the oats and 1 cup of the milk.
+Bring to a simmer and cook until soft, about 12 minutes.
+Transfer to a bowl to cool.

-• In a blender combine the remaining 2 cups of milk and the cashews.
+• In a blender combine the remaining 2 cups of milk and 1 cup cashews.
 Blend on high until completely smooth.
-Add the cooled oatmeal, maple syrup, vanilla, salt, and gin/vodka, if using, and blend again.
+Stop to scrape down the sides if needed, so there aren't any unblended bits.
+Next, add the cooked oats, maple syrup, vanilla, salt, and alcohol, if using.
+Blend again until smooth.
 Refrigerate until cold.

 • Churn the mixture according the instructions for your ice cream maker.
-At this point the ice cream will be softer than a typical soft serve consistency.
-Transfer it to a freezer-safe container, cover, and freeze for about 4 hours.
+At this point the ice cream will be similar to soft serve consistency.
+For a firmer, scoop-able texture, transfer to a freezer-safe container, cover, and freeze for 3–4 hours.

-• Around the 4 hour mark, and definitely once the ice cream has been in the freezer longer, it will be too hard to scoop right away.
-It's important to let the ice cream soften at room temperature for about 15 minutes before serving.
+• Around the 4 hour mark, and definitely once the ice cream has been in the freezer overnight, it will be too hard to scoop right away.
+It's important to let the oat ice cream soften at room temperature for about 10 minutes before serving.

 Notes

-Upon a reader's feedback (thanks, Tonks!) and after including an ounce of gin in this Lemon Oat Ice Cream, I decided to add the option to this recipe, as well.
-Since these oatmeal ice creams are lower in fat, a small amount of alcohol helps maintain a creamy texture and prevents the ice cream from freezing so solidly.
+Alcohol – Upon a reader's tip (thanks, Tonks!) and after including an ounce of gin in this Lemon Oat Ice Cream, I decided to add the option to this recipe, as well.
+Since these oat milk ice creams are lower in fat, a small amount of alcohol helps maintain a creamy consistency and prevents the ice cream from freezing so solidly.

-The alcohol is not as crucial in this recipe as it is with the lemon version, so feel free to omit if needed.
+The alcohol is not as crucial to this recipe as it is with the lemon version, so feel free to skip it.
 The ice cream you see in these photos did NOT include alcohol.

 Estimated Nutrition (per serving)